victronenergy/dbus-fronius/README.md

   current value, for example during startup.
 There is a workaround possible, but it is not part of this release.

+Solar Edge:
+* The SE2200H - SE6000H range (HD-wave) was specifically tested, though others
+  may work too.
+* The unit id is 126.
+* Only one concurrent TCP connection is allowed on port 502.
+Additional connections are rejected.
+* The inverter publishes only the Common model and the Inverter model.
+This is sufficient for basic operation.
+* Power limiting is not possible because the inverter does not publish model 121 (basic settings).

 Testing on a linux PC
 =====================